-The company moved to the existing 17.4-acre site in 2011 to manufacture innovative packaging products and meet increasing customer demand.
+The company moved to the existing 17.4-acre site in 2011 in order to manufacture innovative packaging products and meet increasing customer demand.

 Spectra Packaging’s Suffolk plant expansion details

 Planning permission for the expansion project was granted in 2015.

-The expansion will increase the packaging plant’s size by 50%, adding 24,000ft² to the existing 80,000ft² facility.
+The expansion increased the packaging plant’s size by 50%, adding 24,000ft² to the existing 80,000ft² facility.

-The Suffolk site also has enough space for future expansion to include additional facilities.
-The current expansion will create space for accommodating three production units measuring 24,000ft² each, which are planned to be added in the future.
+The current expansion created enough space to accommodate three production units measuring 24,000ft² each, which are planned to be added in the future.

 Financing for the expansion project Spectra Packaging facility

-New Anglia Local Enterprise Partnership, Suffolk County Council, and Finance East are providing a grant of up to 20% of the total cost of the expansion project.
+The New Anglia Local Enterprise Partnership, Suffolk County Council and Finance East provided a grant that covered up to 20% of the total cost of the expansion project.

 Details of the existing facilities at the Suffolk packaging plant

-The decorating facility helps to create innovative prints using innovative print technologies such as four-pass silk screen printing and luxurious hot foil stamping.
+The decorating facility helps to create innovative prints using advanced print technologies such as four-pass silk screen printing and luxurious hot foil stamping.

 Furthermore, the site includes several open areas, which can be used for both manufacturing and storage.

 Equipment installed at Spectra’s packaging plant

-The machines can produce units in sizes ranging from 25ml to 500m and are also electric, which eliminates the risk of oil contamination.
+The machines can produce units in sizes ranging from 25ml to 500m and are also electrically powered, which eliminates the risk of oil contamination.

-Two injection stretch blow-moulding machines are also installed, which can manufacture mould PET containers in sizes from 25ml to 500ml.
+Two separate injection stretch blow-moulding machines are also installed, which can manufacture mould PET containers in sizes from 25ml to 500ml.

 The Suffolk plant manufactures products in various types of plastics, including high-density polyethylene (HDPE), polypropylene (PP) and polyethylene terephthalate (PETG).

 In addition, the plant offers injection moulding for closures, overcaps and reducing plugs for the range of containers offered by Spectra.

 The designs are continuously reviewed and new ones are added to keep-up with the latest market trends.